garfieldmaitland/c-programming-journey/notes/git-guide.md

 - cd ~/dev/current-project
 - git checkout main
 - git pull origin main
-- git checkout -b feature/the-feature-name
+- git checkout -b feature/the-feature-name # Work on this branch

 ### === DURING SESSION ===
 - git status
 - git add -p
-- git commit -m "Add X functionality"
+- git commit -m "Add X functionality" # You are commiting to the local branch
+- git push origin feature/the-feature-name # You are pushing your work to the remote branch

 ### === END SESSION - SUCCESS ===
-- git checkout main
+- git checkout main # You are now back on the main local branch
-- git merge feature/the-feature-name
+- git merge feature/the-feature-name # You merge the local branch to the main branch
-- git push origin main
+- git push origin main # You push the now current main branch to the remote repo
-- git branch -d feature/the-feature-name # Clean up
+- git branch -d feature/the-feature-name # Clean up.
+You delete the local branch
+- git push origin --delete feature/the-feature-name # Remote clean up.
+You delete the remote branch

 ### === END SESSION - NOT SURE YET ===
 - git push origin feature/the-feature-name # Backup to remote